Frequently Asked Questions (FAQs)

 Just like when you start a new job, you will be required to attend some kind of orientation.
-It's at Orientation where you will learn about the UWB culture, where things are located on campus, what resources and services are available to you, and gets tips on what it takes to be successful at the University of Washington.
+It is at Orientation where you will learn about the UW Bothell culture, where things are located on campus, what resources and services are available to you, and where you can get tips on what it takes to be successful at the University of Washington.
 This is your time to get acclimated to the campus before you are hit with classes and homework!
-It's also your time to meet people.
-At Orientation, you will connect with a cohort of other new students that will soon be the friends you will study with and hang-out with when you are not in class.
-You will also connect with an Orientation Leader that will be assigned to you for your first quarter at UWB.
+It is also your time to meet new people.
+At orientation, you will connect with a cohort of other new students that will soon be the friends you will study with and hang-out with when you are not in class.
+You will also connect with an Orientation Leader that will be assigned to you for your first quarter at UW Bothell.

 I am a student with special needs, who do I contact to make accommodations?

 Contact the Disability Resources for Students Office (DRS) email@example.com

 You will register for your Autumn classes at the end of your Orientation session.